waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Quest started Turn 5707.
 - 1. Explore 6F (Complete).
 - 2. Leave Lighthouse (Complete).
-- 3. Buy Poke Balls at Olivine Mart.
+- 3. Buy Poke Balls at Olivine Mart (Complete).
 - 4. Catch a Water-type Pokemon for Surf.
-    - Method: Use Old Rod on Route 40 or Olivine shore.
+    - Method: Use Old Rod on Route 40 or Olivine shore at (6, 26).
     - Team Management: Deposit Cleffa in PC to make room.
+(Started Turn 5761).
 - 5. Surf to Cianwood City (southwest of Olivine).
 - 6. Get medicine from Pharmacy and return.